 Programming assignments are larger, more comprehensive tasks that should challenge you to integrate several programming concepts.
 They will be graded by course staff, based on correctness as well as style.

-- You don't need to tell us if you use a grace day.
-The system figures it out automatically.
+- You don't need to tell us if you use a slip day.
+Vocareum handles the slip days for you.

-- Advice: Save the grace days for when you really need them (including travel or when other classes keep you busy).
+- Advice: Save the slip days for when you really need them (including travel or when other classes keep you busy).
 Contact us if you become very ill.